 Although they're durable, the grates will gradually lose their shine, regardless of the best care you can give them.
 This is due to their continual exposure to high temperatures.
+You will notice this sooner with lighter color grates.

 Do not operate a burner for an extended period of time without cookware on the grate.
 The finish on the grate may chip without cookware to absorb the heat.